github4vish/devops-docker/README.md

 # devops-docker
 devops-docker
-its a template for craking ansible in devops interview its always yaml, bash, go, python
+its a template for craking docker in devops interview its always yaml, bash, go, python